 The space has to be able to grant emotions and wellbeing to its inhabitants.
 Vemworks always works with the ambitious objective of creating unique spaces, far from standards and archetypes

-Light calls the shots for design in this apartment in Milan.
 Where a lack of natural light is countered by new technical solutions, sometimes barely whispered.
 To create spaces that are functional but also light and full of poetry Vemworks llc (architects Vittoria Fiorito, Emanuele Corte, Marco Dellatorre) wanted to create a place that was not a family home, but a place to welcome guests exploring Milan.
 Therefore a very functional, minimal, easy-to-live space.
 Not encoded, though, but full of atmosphere and personality.
 Which was not so easy to...

 - Status Completed works